gbansal2/CarND-Term1-Projects/CarND-Traffic-Sign-Classifier-Project-Gaurav/my_writeup.md

 ['12', 'Priority road']

 The model was able to correctly guess 4 of the 5 traffic signs, which gives an accuracy of 80%.

+Discussion on difficulty in predicting an image:
+The model fails to predict the second image correctly.
+Most likely this is because in the image, the speed limit sign is rotated by some angle.
+Thus although, the model correctly predicts it is a speed-limit sign, it incorrectly predicts it to be a an '80 km/h' sign, instead of 120 km/h sign.
+Other properties of image which can make it hard to predict are:
+1. Bluriness
+2. Not enough lighting or too much lighting (i.e. not enough contrast)

 ####3.
 Softmax probabilities